 - Students who have NOT been admitted to a Health Sciences program may want to use their own existing machines and/or WVU computer labs for freshman year.
-Once admitted to the Medical Doctor, Physical Therapy, Occupational Therapy, Pathology Assistant, Nursing or Pharmacy programs, students MUST purchase a laptop (currently a MacBook Air 13) and accessories from the Health Sciences Center.
-Dentistry and Dental Hygiene students also must purchase through HSC (currently a Lenovo ThinkPad 260 Yoga Tablet).
+Once admitted to the Dentistry, Dental Hygiene, Medical Doctor, Physical Therapy, Occupational Therapy, Pathology Assistant, Nursing or Pharmacy programs, students MUST purchase a laptop (currently a MacBook Air 13) and accessories from the Health Sciences Center.

 These packages include extended warranty and insurance coverage, full technical support for hardware/software problems, loaner equipment when needed, hardware accessories and program-specific medical resource software.
 All laptops and hardware accessories are encrypted to meet HSC security standards.
 Students will receive details about costs, specifications and more when admitted to these programs.
 The fee will be a separate line item on the student account, in addition to tuition and fees.
 The cost of this required program is a recognized educational requirement and is included in financial aid calculations.

 - Don't pay for Microsoft Office!
 All WVU students get it free !
 (Please note you'll have to add @mail.wvu.edu to your username to install and activate.
 MIX addresses won't work.)

 - All WVU students also get free Kaspersky Anti-Virus to install on as many three devices.
 You'll need to enter your MIX email address at freeav.wvu.edu to download.

 Adobe Creative Cloud.
 Pay only $68 a year for access.
 That’s a significant

 savings over Adobe’s special first-year pricing for students ($240/year).

 Check it out at